I’m an athlete, and at my age, 54, I’m still fast.

-But here’s something you’ve got to know: the game the rest of us were playing was nothing like the one my little brother Brian played.
+But here’s something you should know: the game the rest of us were playing was nothing like the one my little brother played.
 He was leaps and bounds ahead of us – figuratively and literally.
-If he wanted to take the ball from you, he could.
+If Brian wanted to take the ball from you, he could.
 If he wanted to score on you he could.
 It was weird – frustratingly weird – for me, an athletic kid, to be part of a game where, because of the far-above-average level of play by an opponent, I felt like ‘what’s the point?’

 Unless I was on his team, then the drill was, get the ball to Brian and he’ll score.